BoChenGroup/PyDPM/README.md

 Install
 =============
-The curent version of PyDPM can be installed under either Windows or Linux systems.
+The current version of PyDPM can be installed under either Windows or Linux system with PyPI.

 ```
 $ pip install pydpm